 - Glare from headlights

 When the sun goes down, there is a dramatic decrease in light on the road.
-While streetlights and headlights certainly help, they still only shine light on a relatively small area.
-In addition, night brings more dangers than just compromised night vision.
-There is an increase in fatigued drivers and an increase in drunk and otherwise impaired drivers.
+While streetlights and headlights certainly help, they still only light up a relatively small area.
+Additionally, nighttime brings more dangers than just compromised night vision.
+There is an increase in fatigued and impaired drivers.
+If you were struck by an intoxicated motorist at night, a Birmingham drunk driving accident attorney can help.

 Still, drivers have a responsibility to follow all traffic rules and avoid negligent, careless, and reckless behavior behind the wheel.
 If another driver’s negligent actions caused your injuries, you may be able to take action to hold them liable.
 In some cases, poor lighting, such as burned-out streetlights, may play a role.
 Your attorney will identify all potentially liable parties in your case.